Guitarheroua/boardgames-translations/FoggyIsland/language/en/ComponentsAndTerminologyPage.md

 ![mercenaryCharactersTokens]

-* 12 with blue shield on back side and 12 with red shield on back side:
+* 12 with the blue shield on the back side and 12 with the red shield on the back side:
   * 2 [Crow Kings](MercenaryCharactersDescription.md#crow-king)
   * 1 [Mole Digger](MercenaryCharactersDescription.md#mole-digger)
   * 1 [Prairie Dog Fairy](MercenaryCharactersDescription.md#prairie-dog-fairy)